 How to survive Dashain as a tourist

 Firstly, don’t worry.
-It’s ten days out of the year.
+It’s basically ten days out of the year.
 And usually the only issue is transport booking up for only the first three days before Dashain begins.
 After that, there’s usually no problem.

 Nepal’s private tourism industry remains open as do trekking trails and heritage sites.
 Likewise public transport.

-Book flights in advance: Public transport can get booked out quickly at the start of Dashain.
+Book domestic flights in advance: Public transport can get booked out quickly at the start of Dashain.
 Domestic flights quickly fill up.

 Other ways to cope would be to contact a domestic travel agent a week or two before arriving in Nepal.
 Or your hotel / agent if you are already in Nepal.
 This is especially true of domestic plane tickets.

 Eat with patience: Not every restaurant will be open nor will they have full staff.
 So expect some slowness at this time of year too.
 Just be patient.
 You’ll get your meal but maybe it will take an extra ten minutes or so.